cpen333/cpen333.github.io/_lectures/lecture0.md

 To test your code, try creating a few sample mesh instances.
 You may find it convenient to read-in a mesh from a file rather than code-up all the vertex positions and faces manually.
 A very basic "wavefront" object file (.obj) looks like this:
 ```
-v 9.183530 5.629120 -956.366028
-v 10.659800 6.909090 -954.133972
-v 8.836400 4.044280 -954.843018
+v -0.241144 0.007238 -0.039053
+v -0.241144 0.004954 -0.016076
+v -0.243538 0.007238 -0.016076
+v -0.241144 0.004971 0.016076
+v -0.243516 0.007238 0.016076
 ...
 f 1 2 3
-f 2 1 4
+f 2 4 5
-f 5 6 7
+f 3 2 5
 ...
 ```
 Lines that define a vertex start with `v`, and give its 3D coordinates.
 Vertices are numbered sequentially starting with index `1`.
 Lines that define a face start with `f` and list the vertices that make up the face, so `f 1 2 3` tells us to create a single triangular face using the first three vertices above.
-Here are sample wavefront files for a [cube]({{site.url}}/assets/lectures/lecture0/cube.obj) and the [pulley]({{site.url}}/assets/lectures/lecture0/pulley.obj).
+Here are sample wavefront files for a [cube]({{site.url}}/assets/lectures/lecture0/cube.obj), [sphere]({{site.url}}/assets/lectures/lecture0/sphere.obj), and the [gear]({{site.url}}/assets/lectures/lecture0/gear.obj).
 See if you can re-create the files from your `PolygonalMesh` class, and verify the geometry is the same (either by comparing the files themselves, or by loading your newly created file in something like [MeshLab](http://www.meshlab.net/) or Windows 3D Builder).

 #### Part B